Nora789/event-registration/README.md

 # event-registration

-This is an in-progress project.
+This is a capstone project.
 Frontend is Angular, backend is a spring boot rest api.

 # Requirements
 * Java JDK